jrmeyerhofer/LITA2017/Lesson_3/README.md

 ![Image of Menu](custom_menu.png)
 7. Click on one of the menus and it will run the appropriate funtion - *menuOne() or menuTwo()*:<br /><br />
 ![Image of Popup](popup.png)
-8. Excersize (5 min): Create another menu item and put it anywhere in your menu. *Make sure to create a function that gets triggered when it runs!* Rather then re-run the onOpen function manually, what happens if you save the script, close your sheet and then open it back up?
+8. **Excersize (5 min):** Create another menu item and put it anywhere in your menu. *Make sure to create a function that gets triggered when it runs!* Rather then re-run the onOpen function manually, what happens if you save the script, close your sheet and then open it back up?
 9. You can also assign a function to an image or drawing.
 Back in our sheet, click the Insert -> Drawing menu.
 Add a rectangular shape to our sheet.
 10. Click on the three veritcal dots to Assign a Script *Tip: enter the function without the parens like "buttonClick"<br /><br />
 ![Image of assign](assign.png)
-10. Excersize (5 min): Add an image to your sheet and assign a funtion to it. *Easily add an image by URL: https://source.unsplash.com/random*
+10. **Excersize (5 min):** Add an image to your sheet and assign a funtion to it. *Tip: easily add an image by URL: https://source.unsplash.com/random*

 ## Final Google Sheet